skate ski length

 How long should skate skis be?

 Skate skis are shorter than classic skis for the same skier.
 The standard formula is height plus 10 cm, compared to height plus 25 cm for classic skis.
-The shorter length is appropriate for skate technique because there is no kick zone — all propulsion comes from edging the ski and pushing to the side, similar to ice skating.
+The shorter length is appropriate for skate technique because there is no kick zone.
+All propulsion comes from edging the ski and pushing to the side, similar to ice skating.
 A shorter ski is easier to edge and control during the skating motion.

 Body weight affects skate ski length because heavier skiers need a stiffer, slightly longer ski to maintain proper edge grip and glide efficiency.
 Ability level affects length because beginners benefit from shorter, more controllable skis while advanced skiers gain speed and power from longer ones.